On This Page

-This document describes the basics of using credits with CircleCI.
-If you are on the legacy CircleCI container-based plan you may want to consider consulting the document on using containers.
+This document describes how to find the available resources regarding credits with CircleCI.
+If you are on the legacy CircleCI Container-based plan, you may want to consider consulting the document on using containers.
 If you want to switch from using containers to using credits, please open a support ticket requesting so.

 The right plan for you and your team will depend on several factors:

 - How many users are on your team

 - How much support you need (community and free support, standard support, or premium support)